psaikido/hugle.uk/content/hk/finger-writing/intro.md

 ![Finger Writing cover](/images/bucket/fingerwriting-cover-front.png "Finger Writing cover")
 {.img-half}

-The title poem ['Finger Writing'](/finger-writing/finger-writing/) comes from the symbol of water vapour condensing into droplets when it meets a plate of cold glass which is quite a bit like the process of writing.
+The title poem [Finger Writing](/finger-writing/finger-writing/) comes from the symbol of water vapour condensing into droplets when it meets a plate of cold glass which is quite a bit like the process of writing.
 Amorphous ideas, emotions, sentiments, ‘condense’ into ink marks on the surface of the page or screen.
 In